HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 INNER JOIN Genbanks_CazyFamilies ON Genbanks.genbank_id = Genbanks_CazyFamilies.genbank_id
 INNER JOIN CazyFamilies ON Genbanks_CazyFamilies.family_id = CazyFamilies.family_id
 INNER JOIN Pdbs ON Genbanks.genbank_id = Pdbs.genbank_id
-WHERE CazyFamilies.family = 'GH3'
+WHERE CazyFamilies.family = 'GH3' OR
+	CazyFamilies.family = 'GH5' OR
+	CazyFamilies.family = 'GH43' OR
+	CazyFamilies.family = 'GH51' OR
+	CazyFamilies.family = 'GH52' OR
+	CazyFamilies.family = 'GH54' OR
+	CazyFamilies.family = 'GH120'
 ```

-This returned **26 bacterial proteins** with PDB accessions listed in UniProt.
+This returned **26 bacterial proteins** with PDB accessions listed in UniProt, all of which belonged ot GH3.

 ## 4. Protein name